VilmaTuresson/gallery-ture/README.md

 The navigation bar is fully responsive and include the following for optimal navigation around the site.

 - The websites name as a logo
-- Navigation to the top of the page
+- Navigation to contact info
-- Navigation to the publishing form at the bottom of the page
+- Navigation to the publishing form
 - Categories displayed as a sub menu when hovered over that is connected to all categories of photos

 ![Navigation Bar](nav-pic.png)